scienceunivers/-/README.md

-# Hello-world
+# Preface

-newbee
-*This is a test for me to learn using github and understand how others are solving bugs and various problems in thier projects.*
+*This is at first a corner for me to learn using github and understand how others are solving bugs and various problems in thier projects.
+Also I'm gonna make some repository to hold my little work which can easy my life.*
-**I will commit more and more funny stuff to my repositories.**